KacperCedro/RPMlib/README.md

-# RPMlib
+# RPNlib
-Library for calculations using RPM in C#
+Library for calculations using RPN in C#